-Cornelius Vanderbilt Scholarship: This scholarship also pays for 4 years of tuition, provided that recipients maintain a minimum 3.0 GPA.
-These students will also receive a stipend for an immersive summer experience to take place during sophomore or junior year.
+Cornelius Vanderbilt Scholarship: This scholarship also pays for four years of tuition, provided that recipients maintain a minimum 3.0 GPA.
+These students will also receive a stipend for an immersive summer experience to take place during their sophomore or junior year.

 3. University of Chicago